iurii-galkin-sp/release-please-poc/README.md

 * `feat` results in a **minor** version bump (e.g., `1.2.3` -> `1.3.0`).
 * `fix` or `perf` result in a **patch** version bump (e.g., `1.2.3` -> `1.2.4`).
 * A `!` after the type (e.g., `feat!`) or a `BREAKING CHANGE:` footer results in a **major** version bump (e.g., `1.2.3` -> `2.0.0`).
+* `revert` commits, by default, do not trigger a version bump.

 #### Project-Specific Rules